-From the outside Stratton Oakmont may have looked a legitimate stock brokerage firm but in reality, it was a bona fide boiler room.
+From the outside Stratton Oakmont may have looked like a legitimate stock brokerage firm, but in reality it was a bona fide boiler room.
 A boiler room is a term used to describe an outbound call centre that sells questionable stocks and investments, often over the telephone or through email.

 Catching the Wolf of Wall Street

 Jordan Belfort’s stock manipulation strategy eventually caught up with him and in 1996 Stratton Oakmont was forcibly closed.
 Jordan Belfort was banned from the brokerage industry, jailed and required to pay back $110 million to the investors his company had deceived.

 Although Stratton Oakmont no longer exists, they are surely not the first nor the last company to run a boiler room operation.
 According to the Australian Competition & Consumer Commission’s ScamWatch, in the first six months of 2018 Australians lost over $26 million due to investment fraud.
 So, how can you spot a scam and ensure that you don’t get caught out.

 There are a few warnings signs that you should be aware of that may help you spot a potential scam.
 According to ASIC’s MoneySmart website, the investment on offer may be a scam if the person selling to you: